marklogic-community/toolkit-for-excel/Addins/Word/tests/README.txt

        c) executes MarkLogic_WordAddin_Test.exe
        d) uninstalls the .msi

-5) outputs directory
+5) testInput directory
-       Test.docx  - the .docx saved as part of the test testfile.txt - the output of the tests currently, the javascript writes this file,
-          you may want to save as XML to the server
+       seed .docx files for various tests
+       in testMsi.bat you can see the file will be opened for testing, and the result will be output to /testOutput directory

+6) testOutput
-       the contents of these files have currently contain
+       the contents of these files currently contain
        correct output for the tests applied.

 MarkLogic_WordAddin_Test
 +++++++++++++++++++++++++++++++++++++
 the source for the .exe (C#)

-addinSampleQATest
+wordQATests (aka PlaceInSamplesDir)
 +++++++++++++++++++++++++++++++++++++
 test.xqy is the page loaded by the Addin on startup test.js contains the tests
-MarkLogicWordAddin.js - add this
+MarkLogicWordAddin.js - add this from cvs/svn

+other .xqy files used for upload/download tests
+.css and .png provided for simple styling

 place this directory in the server.
 Before running testMsi.bat, provide the url for where test.xqy can be found in config.idt.

+When the Addin is loaded, and the browser starts up, the tests run from test.js onLoad().
+outputs are written to testOutput/<filename>.txt, and the .docx is saved to /testOutput as well.